Riomaggiore Italy Travel Guide

 Very limited in Riomaggiore.
 The focus remains strongly on Italian and Ligurian dishes.

-Consider larger cities for diverse options.
+Consider larger urban areas for diverse options.

 Enjoying fresh fritto misto by the harbor is a traditional Riomaggiore experience.